I-GUIDE/data-catalog-archive/backend/README.md

 Used exclusiviely by keycloak

 ### nginx
 nginx is used for routing between all the services and handle ssl certificates.
-Because the oidc protocol requires ssl, a default certificate is included with this project.
+Because some identity providers who use the oidc protocol requires ssl, a default certificate is included with this project.
 Of course, these certificates should only be used for local development.
 - `https://localhost`

 ### api